 Apple Oatmeal Muffins For Meal Prep:

-If you like to meal prep, this baked oatmeal cup recipe is a good go-to breakfast or snack.
+We love to meal prep baked banana oatmeal, but with this baked oatmeal cup recipe you can have a perfectly portioned breakfast or snack.
 I like to bake these up on the weekend for a fast, easy breakfast-on-the-go during the busy week.
 These apple oatmeal muffins only take about 10-15 minutes to mix up and another 25-30 minutes to bake.
 So, you can have a weeks worth of breakfasts finished in less than an hour.
 Bam!

 Even if you’re not into meal prepping, these make a tasty breakfast that’s quick and easy with very little hands on time.